GeertjanWielenga/OJETCourse/README.md

 to build applications with Oracle JET and know where to go and how to solve problems/questions they may encounter.

+The intended audience is anyone with basic JavaScript knowledge who wants to create enterprise/business JavaScript applications for the browser on the desktop and/or mobile devices.

 Each part can take from 5 to 10 minutes to explain/do for, e.g., a MOOC.

 1. "Taking Off with Oracle JET": Architecture, Modularity, and Data Binding